Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

-While Proposition~\ref{prop:error_between} only states that clustering is consistent, Proposition~\ref{prop:error_between_new} affirms that, as $n$ grows, one achieves perfect clustering with high probability.
-This is the precision guarantee that was missing in \citep{pensky2021clustering}.
-Note that similar results hold when one considers a signed version of the same setting, featured in \citep{pensky2024signed}.
-However, spectral clustering employed in \citep{pensky2021clustering} is much less computationally expensive technique than the Semidefinite Programming used in \citep{pensky2024signed}.
+While Proposition~\ref{prop:error_between} only states that clustering is consistent, Proposition~\ref{prop:error_between_new} ensures that, as $n$ grows, one achieves perfect clustering with high probability.
+This is the precision guarantee that was missing in \cite{pensky2021clustering}.
+Note that similar results hold when one considers a signed version of the same setting, featured in \cite{pensky2024signed}.
+However, \cite{pensky2024signed} applied centering to matrices $A\upl$ removing the means to achieve perfect clustering, Nevertheless, as Proposition~\ref{prop:error_between_new} shows, perfect clustering can be obtained using singular vectors of matrices $A\upl$, $l \in [L]$.